combat writing badge

 ZERO WARD :

-designated the holding area where sick or injured persons who were not expected to survive were given palliative care; later identified as the "terminal ward".
-See TRIAGE, DOW.
+designates the holding area where sick or injured persons who were not expected to survive were given palliative care; later identified as the "terminal ward", but has also been referred to as the "last bivouac" or "final encampment".
+Compare ZERO-ZERO WARD; see TRIAGE, MASS CASUALTIES, WALKING GHOST, DOW. [v: lazaretto, hospice, pesthouse, sanatorium, leprosarium]

 ZERO-ZERO :

-atmospheric conditions that are characterized by zero visibility in both horizontal and vertical directions; see WHITEOUT, BROWN-OUT, FLAT LIGHT, CHOPPER, BIRD.
+atmospheric conditions that are characterized by zero visibility in both horizontal and vertical directions; see WHITEOUT, BROWN-OUT, FLAT LIGHT, GOO, MONSOON, STORM WARNING, WIND, MET MESSAGE, WEATHER EYE, CHOPPER, BIRD. [nb: the military perception of weather is that change is only a variant of the discomfort level!]

 ZI :